 application form is also available from your local social welfare office.
 Staff

-completing the form and can answer any questions you may have.
+form and can answer any questions you may have.

 You are also required to attach the following certificates with your claim